13 Best Golf Courses in Las Vegas

 • Phone: 702 229 4653

-• Known for: The cheapest golf course in Las Vegas
+• Known for: one of the cheapest public golf options in Las Vegas

 The course was designed by Lee Schmidt and Brian Curley and was opened in November 2002.
-It is an 18-hole par 58 golf course with other amenities like a golf shop, restaurant, and personalized customer service.
+It is an 18-hole executive-length golf course with four par 4 holes and fourteen par 3 holes.
 The less than traditional four-hour round of golf takes you through the 3,777 yards the course covers.

 Durango Hills Golf Club is a desert-style course that has bunkers on each hole and four sets of tees per hole.
-The signature hole is the number 9 hole which is a par 3 measuring 154 yards.
-The challenging course is suitable for both beginners and pro players who also want to enjoy scenic views of the Sheep and Snow mountains.
+The signature hole is the number 9 hole, a par 3 measuring 154 yards.
+The challenging course is suitable for both beginners and experienced players who also want scenic views of the Sheep and Snow mountains.

 Source: @desertpinesgolfclub